 - Garriy Shteynberg Published in ‘The Conversation’‘Collective mind’ bridges societal divides − psychology research explores how watching the same thing can bring people together Paying attention to the same thing strengthens bonds between observers.
 Carlos David Gomez/Wikimedia… Read more: Garriy Shteynberg Published in ‘The Conversation’

-- Szymanski Nurtures Collaborative Success as Editor for Psychology of Women QuarterlyDepartment of Psychology Professor Dawn Szymanski’s decades of research on multicultural feminist issues in relation to psychological health made her an excellent choice to be editor of Psychology of Women… Read more: Szymanski Nurtures Collaborative Success as Editor for Psychology of Women Quarterly
+- Szymanski Nurtures Collaborative Success as Editor for Psychology of Women QuarterlyDepartment of Psychology and Neuroscience Professor Dawn Szymanski’s decades of research on multicultural feminist issues in relation to psychological health made her an excellent choice to be editor of Psychology… Read more: Szymanski Nurtures Collaborative Success as Editor for Psychology of Women Quarterly

 - Freeberg Co-Edited Issue of Philosophical Transactions of the Royal Society of LondonTodd Freeberg, professor of psychology, co-edited a special issue of Philosophical Transactions of the Royal Society of London, the oldest continually running science journal in the world.
 The special issue is… Read more: Freeberg Co-Edited Issue of Philosophical Transactions of the Royal Society of London